joaobraun/forkify-app/README.md

 ## Notes

-This project is based on the project created by <a href="https://github.com/jonasschmedtmann">Jonas Schmedtmann</a> from his JavaScript course.
+This project is based on the one created by <a href="https://github.com/jonasschmedtmann">Jonas Schmedtmann</a> from his JavaScript course.
 You can check the full application <a href="https://forkify-joaobraun.netlify.app">here!</a>

 ## Project Info